nettings/medianet/README.md

 # [mn] medianet

+> This is an experimental port to the latest RaspiOS based on Debian
+> Bookworm.
+It is currently under construction and you cannot expect it to
+> deploy reliably.
+If you are just starting with this project, please use
+> the current default branch bullseye64.

 The [mn] media**net** distribution is a derivative of Debian Linux/RaspiOS.
 It was created to turn Raspberry Pis into reliable audio nodes, signal processors, and streaming endpoints.